 Commercial projects, harsh climates |

-The Rise of Synthetic Porch Ceiling Materials
+The Shift Toward Synthetic Materials

-Why builders prefer synthetics:
+Why contractors prefer synthetics:

-- No rot, mold, or mildew
+- No rot or mildew over time

 Design Meets Durability